Collaboration à la Coffee Shop

 Christina de Vries

 Christina de Vries inspires people and organisations for modern collaboration.
-After 9 years at itacs GmbH, she joined Microsoft in 2021 as Customer Success Manager Modern Work.
+After 9 years at itacs GmbH and 1.5 years at Microsoft, she joined Adobe in 2022 as Senior Customer Success Manager.